OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/key-vault/key-vault-manage-with-cli2.md

 ---
-title: Gerenciar Azure Key Vault usando CLI | Microsoft Docs
+title: Cofre de chave do Azure usando a CLI do aaaManage | Microsoft Docs
-description: Use este tutorial para automatizar tarefas comuns no Key Vault usando a CLI 2.0
+description: "Use este tutorial tooautomate as tarefas comuns no cofre de chaves usando Olá 2.0 do CLI"
 services: key-vault
 documentationcenter:
 author: amitbapat